Skip to main content.

 At Nicor Gas, we believe natural gas is an important part of our nation’s effective transition to a clean energy future.
 We are committed to leading the industry in reducing the environmental impact of natural gas usage, including minimizing methane emissions across the natural gas supply chain.

 To advance our commitment to sustainability, Nicor Gas has been a leader in emissions reductions through infrastructure modernization projects and other initiatives and aspires to achieve net-zero greenhouse gas emissions from its operations by 2050.
-Additionally, we empower our customers to reduce their carbon footprint through comprehensive energy efficiency programs and other offerings.
+Additionally, we empower our customers to reduce their carbon footprint through comprehensive energy efficiency programs and our voluntary program, TotalGreen.

 Renewable gas will be a critical component to support greenhouse gas emission reductions in Illinois.
 While decreasing the carbon intensity of our fuel, it will boost customer value and provide resilient and affordable energy.